luishgh/aoc23/README.md

 # Advent of Code 2023

-The plan is to solve each day of [https://adventofcode.com/2023](Advent of Code 2023) with the language specified at `langdomes.txt`.
+The plan is to solve each day of [Advent of Code 2023](https://adventofcode.com/2023/) with the language specified at `langdomes.txt`.

 ## Days